donomii/portprog/README.md

 ** Warning **

 I can't control other programs and libraries, so when you use a program or library that portprog downloads for you, this third party might change your system.

 I can't stop that, but I try not to use any programs that would do that.
+At the worst, you will end up with some files left in Application Data